inbravo/travel/june-2019/references/carry-list.md

 * Oil seal and shocker seal
 * Engine oil filter and engine oil
 * Chain lubricant and chain locks
-* M.Seal and duct tape
+* Mseal and duct tape
 * Plastic sheets to cover the baggage and also to cover you in case of intermittent rains
 * Puncture kit, air pump/tyre inflater
 * Torch, match box or lighter